Barack Obama Still Didn't Want To Reveal Russian Help To Donald Trump After Election, Adviser's New Book Says

 “Sometimes I wonder whether I was 10 or 20 years too early,” Obama said privately to his close aides after the vote.
 “Maybe we pushed too far.
 Maybe people just want to fall back into their tribe.”

 Rhodes also reveals that Obama held a low opinion of Trump personally, referring to him as a “cartoon.”
-According to Rhoses, Obama also recounted how at his White House meeting with Trump soon after the election, Trump had little interest in discussing policy issues.
+According to Rhodes, Obama also recounted how at his White House meeting with Trump soon after the election, Trump had little interest in discussing policy issues.
 Instead, Trump preferred to boast about the size of the crowds at his campaign rallies — complimenting Obama on his crowds, but ridiculing Hillary Clinton for what Trump said was her inability to draw large crowds.